 - Provides appropriate vehicular connections; - Achieves a pattern consistent with the vision for the Place Types in the General Plan; and - Conforms to the transportation policies of the General Plan and Countywide Transportation Plan. - A. Applicability.
 All new development must comply with the road network standards contained in Section 7.07.02. - B. General Design. - 1.
 Connectivity.
 New development must provide for existing and future road connections to adjacent developable or re-developable parcels as required pursuant to Section 7.07.02.C.
 Exception.
 Road connections are not required through unavoidable steep slopes (Section 6.02), the Mountainside Overlay District (MOD) (Section 5.04), or the Floodplain Overlay District (FOD) (Section 5.03). - 2.
 Avoid Features.
 Developments must be designed so road connections avoid natural, environmental, and heritage resources, including those identified in Chapter 6, to the extent feasible. - C. Road Pattern and Distance between Intersections.
-In addition to the General Design requirements of Section 7.07.02.B, within the TRC, UE, and TC Zoning Districts, road pattern and distance between intersections must meet the requirements provided in Table 7.07.02-1.
+In addition to the General Design requirements of Section 7.07.02.B, within the TRC, UE, and TC Zoning Districts, road pattern (see Figure 7.07.02-1) and distance between intersections must meet the requirements provided in Table 7.07.02-1.

-Table 7.07.02-1.
-Road Pattern and Distance between Intersections Requirements by Zoning District Zoning District Distance Between Intersections (Minimum - Maximum) Road Pattern TRC within 1/4 mile of transit station: 200 ft - 400 ft outside 1/4 mile of transit station: 200 ft - 660 ft Within 1/2 mile of transit station: Gridiron Outside 1/2 mile of transit station: Gridiron, Rectilinear UE 300 ft - 800 ft Gridiron, Rectilinear TC 200 ft - 660 ft Gridiron, Linear, Rectilinear TABLE KEY: ft = feet
+Та ble 7.07.02-1.
+Road Pattern and Distance between ntersections Requirements by Zoning District Zoning District Distance Between Intersections 1 (Minimum - Maximum) Road Pattern TRC within 1/4 mile of transit station: 200 ft - 400 ft outside 1/4 mile of transit station: 200 ft - 660 ft Within 1/2 mile of transit station: Gridiron Outside 1/2 mile of transit station: Gridiron, Rectilinear UE 300 ft - 800 ft Gridiron, Rectilinear TC 200 ft - 660 ft Gridiron, Linear, Rectilinear PD-MUB -MUB n/a Gridiron, Rectilinear l maximum distances between intersections may be modified by bject to approval from the Virginia Department of Transportation

 - 1. Distance between intersections is measured from the edge of pavement for road or mid-block through-alley improvements. - 2.
 Deviations from minimum and maximum lengths between intersecting roads are permitted where necessary to comply with Section 7.07.02.B. - 3.
 A more linear, contour forming, or irregular road pattern may be used in the following scenarios: - a.
 To avoid and protect natural, environmental, or heritage resources that will be incorporated into the open space required for the district; - b.
 The district size or shape cannot accommodate blocks with each side achieving the required minimum and maximum block length; or - c.
 Other physical barriers, such as rivers and streams, preclude the creation of blocks. - E. Additional Requirements.
 In addition to the General Design requirements of Section 7.07.02.B., within the SN-4, SN-6, TR, TSN, TCN, TCC, JLMA-1, JLMA-2, and JLMA-3 Zoning Districts, the following also applies: - 1.
 A dead-end road ending in a cul-de-sac or a "P-loop" road is only permitted to avoid natural, environmental, and heritage resources.
-If a private road ends in a dead end, then a cul-de-sac is not permitted; and

-2. Provide "T" intersections in locations where views of civic, public, or open space areas can be highlighted.
+If a private road ends in a dead end, then a cul-de-sac is not permitted; and - 2.
+Provide "T" intersections in locations where views of civic, public, or open space areas can be highlighted.